Use Damage Assessment

 In this workflow, you will assume the role of a resident in the community who wants to learn more about the impact of the incident on the community and submit a damage report.

-1. Sign in to your ArcGIS organization and browse to the Damage Assessment site to learn how the community has been impacted by the disaster.
+1. Sign in to your ArcGIS organization and browse to the Damage Assessment site.

-4. Click Review conditions to open the Damage Assessment Photo Viewer app.
+5. Click the Review conditions button to open the Damage Assessment Photo Viewer app.

 The Damage Assessment Photo Viewer app opens with information about damage assessment photos in the community.

-10. When you are finished reviewing the full extent of the photo, click the Exit full screen button in the upper right corner of the photo.
+11. When you are finished reviewing the full extent of the photo, click Exit full screen in the top right corner of the photo.

-12. Use the Zoom in and Zoom out buttons to navigate the map.
+13. Use the Zoom in and Zoom out controls to navigate the map.

 Note:

-You can also share the Damage Assessment Photo Viewer using the Social Sharing button in the upper right corner of the application window.
+You can share the Damage Assessment Photo Viewer by clicking the Share button in the top right corner of the app.

 Submit public damage report